nachikethmoger/Application/README.md

 ### DESCRIPTION

-It's a real time chat application where people connected same host or socket  can exchanges the messages b/w them in the real-time.
+It's a real time chat application where people connected to same host or socket  can exchanges the messages b/w them in the real-time.

 ### TECHNOLOGY USE